 of 50 ml.
 Mix the suspension carefully.
 The suspension is now ready

 Insert a catheter by aseptic technique through urethra into

 bladder and drain completely.
-Attach the syringe containing the
+Attach 50 ml syringe containing the

-prepared solution to the catheter and instill in to the bladder.
-On
+prepared solution to the catheter and instill into bladder slowly by

-ingest any fluid 4 hours before and 2 hours after instillation.
+ingest any fluid 4 hours before and 2 hours after instillation and

 Adverse effects are generally mild and transient.
 They appear to

 be directly related to cumulated CFU count of BCG administered in

 Frequency, urgency of micturition